chinchalinchin/elara/src/source/02_research/00_palindromes.rst

 While the notion of Characters maps almost exactly to the intuitive notion of letters in everyday use, the notion of a *Word* requires explication.

 If Characters are mapped to letters in the Alphabet of a *Language* **L**, the set of all Strings would have as a subset the Language that is constructed through the Alphabet.
-The goal of this section is to introduce a series of constraints onto the set of all Strings that will filter out its elements that cannot belong to **L** based solely on their internal structure.
+The goal of this section is to define the syntactical properties of Words in **L** that differentiates them from Strings in **S** based solely on their internal structure.
 The intent of this analysis is to treat Words as interpretted constructs embedded in a syntactical structure that is independent of their specific interpretations.
 In other words, this analysis will proceed without assuming anything about the interpretation of the Words in the Language beyond the fact that they *are* Words of the Language.

-To formalize these notion, the following symbolic representations are introduced,
+To formalize these notion, the following symbolic notation is introduced,

     1. Words (*a*, *b*, *c*, etc.): Lowercase English letters represent Words.
 Subscripts will occassionally be used to denote Words, (*a*:sub:`1`, *a*:sub:`2`, ... )
     2. Language (**L**): The uppercase English letter *L* in boldface represents a Language.